Joannarama/the-Oracle/README.md

 # PP2 - JavaScript Essentials - The Obfuscating Oracle

-The Obfuscating Oracle is a fun interactive online game where the user poses questions to 'The Oracle' who returns her sage wisdom and future predictions via her crystal ball.
+The Obfuscating Oracle is a fun interactive online game where the user poses 'closed' or Yes/No questions to 'The Oracle' who returns her sage, if sometimes silly, wisdom and future predictions via her crystal ball.

 To play the game, the user asks three questions and recieves their answers.
 Once the three questions have been asked, the user has the option to reveal their horoscope message from the Oracle.